appirio-digital/ezbake/CONVENTIONS.md

 ### Usage

-#### files
+#### source

-The keys of the `files` property are [globs](https://www.npmjs.com/package/minimatch) that we use to match files in the directory.
+The keys of the `source` property are [globs](https://www.npmjs.com/package/minimatch) that we use to match files in the directory.
 Only files that match the glob patterns and with the value set to `true` are template replaced.

 All of your globs will start with `**/` to denote any path to either a particular file or set of files.
 This is intentional, as `ads-baseline` will match the glob of the full path of the files it creates for you.
 After the initial `**/` you can then set whatever glob pattern you like.

-#### questions
+#### ingredients

-The keys of the `questions` is where you would define the inputs from a user via [inquirer](https://www.npmjs.com/package/inquirer).
+The keys of the `ingredients` is where you would define the inputs from a user via [inquirer](https://www.npmjs.com/package/inquirer).
 See the examples on the Inquirer documentation to see how to structure specific questions.
 You have full control over the `inquirer` questions to ask, as well as validations, filters, etc.

 You can then embed in your files the names of the question prompts.
 For example, above, `localPortWebApp` would correspond to a templatized value of `<%= localPortWebApp %>` on some file in your project.